-Convention empowers GP Shea to appoint representatives and organizers where needed; office of General Auditor established with George W. Biggs as first auditor.
-Thomas L. Hughes elected GS-T.
+Convention empowers General President Shea to appoint representatives and organizers where needed; the office of General Auditor is established with George W. Biggs as first auditor.
+Thomas L. Hughes is elected General Secretary-Treasurer.

 A breakaway group forms the United Teamsters of America.

-Dan Tobin is elected General President, membership at about 20,000, three International office staff.
+Dan Tobin is elected General President; membership is about 20,000; three International office staff are employed.